Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Okay.

 But he's just gone with the second.
+I don't get it.
+But anyway, why should I?

+Does that mean that there is a third?
 You become a second when you have a third.

-Yeah, because your dad can't be Jr.
+Oh, maybe.
+Maybe.
+Yeah, because your dad can't be junior.

 I mean, you couldn't respect him.